-Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP) is a registered publication house that publishing scientific, original, cutting edge, peer reviewed research oriented article (s) of the journal(s)🔗 in the field of Engineering, Technology, Science, Management, and Humanities since year 2010.
+Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP) is a registered publication house that publishing scientific, original, cutting edge, peer reviewed research oriented article (s) of the journal(s)🔗in the field of Engineering, Technology, Science, Management, Humanities, Dental Sciences, Medical Sciences, Pharmaceutical Sciences, Preventive Medicine and Health since year 2010.
 All BEIESP Journals🔗 are academic, online, double blind, open access🔗, peer reviewed🔗.

 What are the typical criteria for an Editor position?